squireChuck/us-states-ref-client/README.md

 ## Setup
 1. Copy or clone project to computer.

-2. Install the dependencies listed in package.json, e.g. in the command prompt, nav to state-cheatsheet/server and `npm install`
+2. Install the dependencies listed in package.json, e.g. in the command prompt, nav to us-states-ref/server and `npm install`

 4. After that's done, stay in the same folder and run `node app.js`

-5. Go to http://localhost:3000/app to view the quickie index.html I whipped up.
+5. Go to http://localhost:3000/usstates for a filterable view of the states data.
 If it loads, you're all set!

+6. See the apiController for exposed endpoints.

 ## Code of interest